beginning of content

 Chaperones or observers

 Most examinations are done in private.
-However, you or the doctor can ask for another person, called a chaperone or observer, to be in the room with you during the examination.
+However, you or your doctor can ask for another person, called a chaperone or observer, to be in the room with you during the examination.

-If the doctor wants someone else in the room, including a chaperone or a medical student, they need your permission.
+If your doctor wants someone else in the room, including a chaperone or a medical student, they need to ask you first.

-You have the right to request or refuse having another person in the room with you during the examination.
+You have the right to refuse having another person in the room with you during the examination.

 Inappropriate behaviour